Saggittarius-A/Dos-Attack/README.md

 Start attack in this scenerio and observe.
 There will be so many clients creation with the same ip address simultaniously.
 This way you can check if broker is under attack or not.

 ### Case 2
-For authentication add the following lines in configuration file<br>
+For authentication add the following lines in configuration file of broker here it is raspberrypi<br>
 `allow_anonymous false`<br>
 `mosquitto_passwd -c /etc/mosquitto/pwfile`<br>